jamesbr00k/jamesbr00k/README.md

 Here are a few projects that showcase my abilities:

-- **Custom CRM Platform**: Designed and developed a bespoke CRM for one of our brand partner @justpaperbags to manage their online presence efficiently.
+- **Custom CRM Platform**: Designed and developed a bespoke CRM for one of our brand partner @Justpaperbags to manage their online presence efficiently.
 - **E-commerce Website**: Crafted a complete e-commerce solution, enhancing user experience and backend functionality for small retailers.
 - **Photography Portfolio**: A clean yet well built collection of my photos.

 ## Skills